-Type of Risk Area (in milli
+Type of Risk Area 2006

+(in millions)

 Risks Related to Assumptions

 Economic Risk Areas

-Investment Return \$ 23.8 \$(478.5)
+Investment Return \$ 262.2 \$ 23.8

-Pay Increases 130.0 (0.3)
+Pay Increases 23.5 130.0

 Demographic Risk Areas

-Service Retirements (10.4) (14.7)
+Service Retirements (8.6) (10.4)

-Early Retirements (5.0) (5.3)
+Early Retirements (3.4) (5.0)

-Vested Deferred Retirements (28.3) (27.5)
+Vested Deferred Retirements (32.7) (28.3)

-Death and Survivor Benefits 1.9 3.4
+Death and Survivor Benefits 2.1 1.9

-Disability Benefits 12.0 7.3
+Disability Benefits 9.4 12.0

-Terminated with Refund 19.3 15.8
+Terminated with Refund 11.1 19.3

-Risks Not Related to Assumptions (111.2) (183.0)
+Risks Not Related to Assumptions (211.7)<1> (111.2)<2>

-Total Gain (or Loss) During Year \$ 32.1 \$(682.8)
+Total Gain (or Loss) During Year \$ 51.9 \$ 32.1

-Regular actuarial valuations give information about the composite change in unfunded actuarial accrued liabilities - whether or not the liabilities are increasing or decreasing and by how much.
+Regular actuarial valuations give information about the composite change in unfunded actuarial accrued liabilities-whether or not the liabilities are increasing or decreasing and by how much.
 The objective of a gain and loss analysis is to determine the portion of the change in actuarial condition (unfunded actuarial accrued liabilities) attributable to each risk area.
-The fact that actual experience differs from assumed experience is to be expected - the future cannot be predicted with 100 percent precision.
+The fact that actual experience differs from assumed experience is to be expected-the future cannot be predicted within 100 percent precision.
 The economic risk areas (particularly investment return and pay increases) are volatile.
-It is assumed that gains and losses will be in balance over a period of years, but sizable year-to-year fluctuations are common.
+It is assumed that gains and losses will be in balance over a period of years, but sizable year to year fluctuations are common.